seemenkina/fortuneteller/README.md

 # ZPD-training-service
-Service for A/D CTF training.
+Service for A/D CTF training on golang.

 ## fortuneteller